Nicola Bombacci: Italian Communist Party

 In 1921 Bombacci became one of the founding fathers of the Communist Party of Italy (PCdI).
 Despite this, due to his days in the PSI as a fellow Massimalista, he remained a friend of Mussolini even after the latter had eschewed socialism in favour of fascism.
 Bombacci was eventually expelled from the PCdI in 1927 for embracing a pro-fascist position.
 From that year onwards, he became an open fascist, although he never officially joined the National Fascist Party.
 In the La Verità journal in 1936, Bombacci confessed "his adhesion to Fascism but also to Communism", writing: "Fascism has made grandiose Social Revolution, Mussolini and Lenin, Soviet and Fascist corporate state, Rome and Moscow.
 Several stands already taken had to be rectified, we have nothing of which to ask pardon for as both in present and past we are impelled by the same ideal: the triumph of work."
 By the beginning of the 1940s, Bombacci had officially distanced himself from communism by publishing pamphlets warning the Italian population on the dangers of Bolshevism and how Stalinism had degenerated socialist values.

+Just before the March on Rome, Bombacci became the editor-in-chief of the sole legal edition (dated September 10, 1922) of Il Fanciullo Proletario ("Proletarian Kid"), a Communist illustrated periodical aimed at children.